ptabriz/FOSS4G_workshop/README.md

 Header's __View menu__ allow you to select a specific viewpoint such as top, left or different perspectives.
 Also notice that each of these commands have a keyboard shortcut associated with them.
 For example you can push `numpad 3` (if you have a full keyboard) to switch to top view.

-__add menu__ Provides a list of different objects types that can be added to a scene
+__Add menu__ Provides a list of different objects types that can be added to a scene

 __Interaction mode__ allows you to toggle between the __Object mode__ and __Edit mode__.
 Edit mode allows you to access more low-level structures of your object, like faces, and vertices.
 In the examples that we complete in this tutorial, we will use some of these options to refine the surface model.
-It is important to get familiar with the 3 core elements, __faces*, __edges__ and __vertex__.
+It is important to get familiar with the 3 core elements, __Faces__, __Edges__ and __Vertex__.
 You can select these elements by clicking on their corresponding icons.

 On the right side of the interaction mode, is the viewport __Shading mode__ which you can use to choose the visualization and viewport rendering method.
 Default is the __Solid mode__ that shows objects with solid faces, but without textures and shading.
 The __Material mode__ shows the object with textures and is suitable for having an idea how 3D objects may look like with materials.
 The __Rendering mode__, enables real-time rendering, which computes the near-to-final product on-the-fly as you interact with the object.
 #### Basic object selection and interaction